THOMASELOVE/500-classes-2024/class04/README.md

 We'll also attempt to discuss Chapter 4 (Adjustments for Measured Covariates) in *Causal Inference* today, in some small groups.

+- What was the most important thing you learned from reading Chapter 4?
+- What was the muddiest, least clear thing that arose in your reading?

 ## OSIA Claims

 I'll have some comments about the accepted papers in class soon.
 OSIA claims are found at <https://github.com/THOMASELOVE/500-osia-2024>, and our first OSIA presentations will be on 2024-03-21.